Education

 C-MORE Science Kits

-C-MORE Science Kits offer lesson plans and materials for hands-on science activities in a self-contained format.
+C-MORE Science Kits, developed at the University of Hawaii, offer lesson plans and materials for hands-on ocean science activities.
 They are designed for use with a range of grade levels.
 Each kit provides the information and supplies necessary for educators to teach their students about a particular topic in oceanography.

 Topics include: Marine Debris, Marine Mystery, Knots, Ocean Acidification, Ocean Conveyor Belt, Plankton, & Random Sampling.